jonzarecki/cookiecutter-test/README.rst

 - create a readthedocs account
 - create a pre-commit account (for running pre-commit on all pushes)

+The project doesn't currently support building into a package (might in the future)

 .. features-end

 .. references-begin